10 Nonprofit Website Best Practices

 Your site outline will evolve with your buyer personas' goals and motivations.
 Building on this foundation eliminates second-guessing throughout the development and design process.

-Your website is your most important brand, marketing, and sales asset; it is an expression of your organization’s goals and mission.
+Your website is the most important asset for your brand, marketing, fundraising, development, and sales.
+It's the central expression of your organization’s goals and mission.
 When the website experience is consistent with the organization's brand and mission, that consistency creates trust.

-One way to create consistency is to use your key message platform and visual style guide.
-This tool helps you to line up all your messaging and visual elements, creating a cohesive experience for visitors.
+One way to create consistency is to develop the website around your key message platform and visual style guide.
+These tools help you to line up all your messaging and visual elements, creating a cohesive experience for visitors.

 Search engine optimization is the process of making sure both front- and back-end elements of your website rank well in search engines so that visitors find it.
 One type of SEO is “on-page” SEO—optimizations made right on the content of your page that can be seen by search engines and visitors alike.